German A1, B1 or B2 – Which language certificate do I need?

 Costs

-The cost of the test varies greatly depending on the language level and the testing center.
-TELC language exam fees range from €40 to €140.
-For the levels German B1 to C2 the costs for the examinee are mostly between 130 and 230 €.
-In some cases, the Federal Office for Migration and Refugees (BAMF) can also cover the examination fee.
+The cost of the test varies greatly depending on the language level and examination center.
+The fees for TELC language tests are between €40 and €140.
+For the German B1 to C2 levels, candidates usually have to pay between €130 and €230.
+In some cases, the Federal Office for Migration and Refugees (BAMF) may also cover the examination fee.

 German A1, A2, B1, B2, C1 & C2 free exercises